 Roberto C. Delgadillo is a Research Support Services Librarian at the University of California, Davis Library.
 His areas of responsibility include: Chicana/o Studies, Cinema, English Language and Literatures, Latin American Studies, Military Science, Native American Studies, Philosophy, Political Science, Religious Studies, Spanish and Portuguese Languages and Literatures.
 Born in Managua, Nicaragua, Roberto’s family moved to the United States in 1975.
 Roberto has a BA in Modern German and Russian History from UC Santa Cruz, and a MLIS and a PhD in Modern Latin American History, both from UCLA.
 His research interests include urban folklore, civil military relations and the information-seeking behavior of undergraduate and graduate students.
 He is a former reference and acquisitions librarian with the Hispanic Services Division of the Inglewood Public Library and former copy cataloger with the Beverly Hills Public Library.
 Roberto currently serves as a Member-at-Large for ALA Council.
 Since 2005, Roberto has also served as the Seminar on the Acquisition of Latin American Library Materials (SALALM)’s Rapporteur General (2005-2012), Member-at-Large (2008-2011) and immediate Past President (2013-2014), since 2015, he is SALALM’s current Parliamentarian.
 Roberto is also a 2012 recipient of The Carnegie Corporation of New York/New York Times I Love My Librarian Award.

 Theresa Delgadillo is a Professor of Comparative Studies and Latina/o Studies at The Ohio State University, where she has been a member of the faculty since 2007.
-She enjoys courtesy appointments in the Departments of Gender, Women, and Sexuality Studies; English; Spanish; African American and African Studies.
+She enjoys courtesy appointments in the Departments of English; Spanish; African American and African Studies.
 Her published research includes Latina Lives in Milwaukee (University of Illinois Press 2015); Spiritual Mestizaje: Religion, Gender, Race, and Nation in Contemporary Chicana Narrative (Duke University Press 2011); articles in several journals, including Aztlán, American Literary History, American Quarterly, and Modern Fiction Studies; and chapters in several volumes.
 Delgadillo’s research agenda includes religion and spirituality in Chicana/o and Latina/o texts and contexts, Latinas/os in the Midwest, and Afro-Latinidad.
 She was an editor and editorial board member for our predecessor site, Mujeres Talk, from 2011 to 2017.
 She is currently participating in a Midwest regional research collaboration with colleagues and students from several universities on the theme of “Building Sustainable Worlds: Latinx Placemaking in the Midwest.”

 Kevin Escudero is an Assistant Professor of American Studies and Ethnic Studies at Brown University.
 He is also Affiliated Faculty in Sociology and Caribbean and Latin American Studies and serves as a Faculty Fellow at the Swearer Center for Public Service.
 The son of a Bolivian immigrant father and Vietnamese refugee mother, Dr. Escudero received his Ph.D. in Ethnic Studies from U.C.
 Berkeley and M.S.L. from Yale Law School.
 His research interests focus on race and ethnicity, immigration and social movements and his book manuscript, Organizing While Undocumented, (under contract with NYU Press) examines instances of racial and ethnic coalition building in the immigrant rights movement.
 Dr. Escudero’s second book project seeks to understand the relationship between undocumented immigrants and refugee community members in the context of the U.S. as a settler colonial state.
 His work has received funding from the National Science Foundation, American Sociological Association and U.C.
 Berkeley Center for the Study of Law and Society.